sunnykrGupta/sunnykrGupta.github.io/content/articles/managing-fleets-kubernetes.md

 ```

-Pretty much all above theories/understanding are based on what we got in last three months of kubernetes running in production.
+Pretty much all above understanding are based on what i learned in last six months of kubernetes running in production.
 Container management is easy to adapt and lot of new observation is yet to be discovered as we go along the way.

------------ We currently managed to put the system in place to process ```10 Billion APIs``` call per month and are pushing more to handle.
+Looking at deployments today, Kubernetes is absolutely fantastic in Auto-pilot and doing self-healing jobs itself.
+We are running more than ```1000 pods``` in cluster together and processing ```10's of Billions of API calls per month``` and are pushing more to handle.

 ------------

-> Conclusion : ```Kubernetes``` lifted alot of ```DevOps management``` and helped in scaling system.
+> Conclusion : ```Kubernetes``` lifted lot of ``` server management``` and helped in faster depployments & scaling system.
 Adaptability is much quicker, most of security and other concerns is being managed by Google.
 Kubernetes aims to offer a better orchestration management system on top of clustered infrastrcuture.
+Development on Kubernetes has been happening at storm-speed, and the [community of Kubernauts](https://kubernetes.io/community/) has grown bigger.